sinatra/sinatra.github.com/configuration.markdown

 Boolean specifying whether exceptions raised from routes and filters should escape the application.
 When disabled, exceptions are rescued and mapped to error handlers which typically set a 5xx status code and render a custom error page.
-Enabling the `:raise_errors` option causes exceptions to be raised outside of the application where it may be handled by the server handler or Rack middleware, such as [`Rack::ShowExceptions`][se] or [`Rack::MailExceptions`][me].
+Enabling the `:raise_errors` setting causes exceptions to be raised outside of the application where it may be handled by the server handler or Rack middleware, such as [`Rack::ShowExceptions`][se] or [`Rack::MailExceptions`][me].